The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Related Work and Background

-The conformity assessment for CE-marking AI systems can then be done in two ways.
-The first is through self-assessment where the provider of the system certifies that the requirements are met.
-This is also referred to as internal conformity assessment.
+\paragraph{CE-marking AI Systems.} The conformity assessment for CE-marking AI systems can be done in two ways.
+The first is through self-assessment, where the provider of the system certifies that the requirements are met.
+This is also referred to as \emph{internal conformity assessment}.
 The second conformity assessment procedure involves a notified body, an organization that has been accredited to be competent in conformity assessment of certain products.
-The role of the notified body is to give a neutral assessment to what extent the requirements are met.
+The role of the notified body is to give a neutral assessment of the extent to which the requirements are met.
 The nature of the AI system will determine which process is to be applied \citep{conformityassessment}.